I have a weakness for cheesy, "so bad they're good" low budget horror, sci-fi or action movies. I watch'em so you don't have to!

 As the 1990s dawned, the German production company Constantin Film had been sitting on the movie rights to Fantastic Four for a number of years, and they realized that their option on the characters was set to expire unless they started shooting something - anything - right away.
 Constantin had envisioned The Fantastic Four as a big budget film, with a heavy reliance on eye-popping special effects, but they were unable to secure enough financing to begin the project.
 With their expiration date looming, Constantin knocked on the door of New Horizons Productions, home of B-Movie legend Roger Corman - a man who knew a thing or two about makin' movies quick and makin' em cheap.
 Corman and Constantin shook hands and before long The Fantastic Four had a cast, a director, a shooting schedule (of less than a month), and a budget of just $1.5 million to make it all happen.
 Yeah, that's Roger Corman all over.

 Befitting its minuscule budget and pared-down presentation, The Fantastic Four plays like an ambitious fan film, or a pilot for an extremely cheap television series.
 When we first meet scientific genius Reed Richards (Alex Hyde-White) and his close friend, athlete and tough guy Ben Grimm (Michael Bailey Smith) they're college students living at Mrs. Storm's off campus Boarding House, where they're idolized by their landlady's two young children, Sue and Johnny.
-(Geek trivia note: the pint-sized Sue Storm is played by a young Mercedes McNab, who would eventually go on to play the bloodsucking hottie "Harmony" in TV's "Buffy the Vampire Slayer" and its spinoff, "Angel.")
+(Geek trivia note: the pint-sized Sue Storm is played by a young Mercedes McNab, who would grow up to play the bloodsucking hottie "Harmony" in TV's "Buffy the Vampire Slayer" and "Angel.")
 Reed and his lab partner Victor Von Doom (Joseph Culp) are working on an experiment that will harness the energy from a passing comet called "Colossus."
 Naturally, something goes horribly wrong, Victor is believed killed in the ensuing explosion, and only the timely intervention of Ben saves Reed from the same fate.

 Ten years later, a guilt-ridden Reed is still working on perfecting the experiment that he and Victor had started together.
 Colossus is due for another pass by Earth and he's built a rocket to intercept it.
 Ben is going to fly the ship and they recruit the now-grown Sue (Rebecca Staab) and Johnny (Jay Underwood) to fill out their crew...by simply showing up at their house and asking their Mom if they can come along.
 Yes, really!
 The centerpiece of the new and improved experiment is a gigantic diamond, which unfortunately is stolen and replaced with a fake prior to the mission by a subterranean villain named "The Jeweler" (a low rent version of the long time FF villain "Mole Man").
 Once again, the mission goes horribly wrong, the ship crashes to Earth, and our four heroes quickly discover that the "cosmic rays" from Colossus have bestowed each of them with strange new abilities -- Reed can stretch his body to absurd lengths, Sue can turn invisible and project force fields, Johnny can throw fireballs, and Ben has transformed into a rock-like, super-strong gorilla with a bad skin condition.
 Though I'm sure that a good chunk of the film's minuscule budget was spent on Grimm's "Thing" costume, it never looks like anything more than a guy in an ill-fitting rubber suit.

-As fate would have it, our heroes have crash landed on the island nation of Latveria, home of -- wait for it -- the villainous Doctor Doom (dun-dun-duuuuuun!), who captures them in order to study their amazing new powers.
+As fate would have it, our heroes have crash landed on the island nation of Latveria, home of -- wait for it -- Doctor Doom (dun-dun-duuuuuun!), who captures them in order to study their amazing new powers.

 So Where Can I See It?